PortAventura Park: History

 Anheuser-Busch and Grand Tibidabo, S.A., owners of Tibidabo Amusement Park, in Barcelona, along with other Spanish investors, made plans to build a 'Tibi Gardens' outside of Barcelona, Spain, in the late 1980s.
 Busch Entertainment announced in November 1992 its joint venture with Grand Tibidabo to build this park with other adjunct developments.
 It was conceived by Busch Entertainment Corporation.
 During construction, Grand Tibidabo backed out, and investors from The Tussauds Group, La Caixa and FECSA stepped in.
 When it happens the Tussauds Group replaced them as investors, finished the development and became the first operators.
 The park was renamed 'Port Aventura' and when it opened in 1995 in Salou, Tussauds Group had a 40,01% in the park while La Caixa had 33,19%, Anheuser-Busch had 19,9% and FECSA had 6,7%.

 In 1995 and 1996, the park hosted 2.7 million visitors, making it the most visited theme park in Spain and the fifth in Europe.
 In 1997 Port Aventura has received 8 million visitors.
 In 1998 the majority of Tussauds Group'shares in the park were sold to Universal and the park was rebranded as 'Universal's Port Aventura', which made it the first Universal Studios Theme Park in Europe.
-The park is under the management of Universal Studios.
+The park was under the management of Universal Studios.

 The park won a number of prestigious awards, including the 2000 Thea Award for Live Event for Fiestaventura and the 2003 Thea Award for Outstanding Achievement for Templo del Fuego.